Kanay2005/ray-tracing/README.md

 ## Technical Learnings

-This engine simulates the physics of light by tracing rays from the camera into the scene to determine the color of each pixel.
+This engine simulates the physics of light by tracing rays from the camera into the scene to determine the colour of each pixel.
 This is achieved through a few core steps:

 *   **Cast & Intersect:** A ray is sent from the camera through a pixel.
 The engine finds the closest object in the scene that this ray hits.
 *   **Bounces:** When a ray hits an object, the material determines its next path—scattering off matte surfaces, reflecting off metal, or refracting through glass.
-This process repeats, accumulating color with each bounce to create photorealistic global illumination.
+This process repeats, accumulating colour with each bounce to create photorealistic global illumination.
 *   **Samples:** To achieve realism and avoid sharp, jagged graphics, hundreds of rays (samples) are cast for each pixel, each with a slight random variation.
 Averaging the results produces key effects like **soft shadows, anti-aliasing, and depth-of-field blur**.

 This project was then made significantly faster through a deep dive into Rust's performance and safety features in the context of concurrency.